-- 1 A student completing the Bachelor of Arts and Bachelor of Business as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Arts at least 225 points - core courses: 45 points and Note: a student completing this conjoint programme is not required to take CLSY703, CULN795 or MAOR707. - a major: at least 120 points with at least 45 points at level 6 and 45 points at level 7 from one of the majors identified in the Bachelor of Arts Regulations and - (iii) the remaining points from courses listed in the Bachelor of Arts Table

-- (b) Bachelor of Business at least 225 points - (i) core courses: 90 points and Note: a student completing this conjoint programme is not required to take BUSS720 or BUSS721. - a major: at least 105 points from one of the majors identified in the Bachelor of Business Regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 30 points from courses listed in the Bachelor of Business Table and - ~ ~ - (c) Common Courses 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project CLSY704. - 2 A student is required to address both their Bachelor of Arts major and Bachelor of Business major in Conjoint Cooperative Education Project CLSY704 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute courses from one of the component degrees with other courses from either component degree with the approval of both programme leaders.
+- 1 A student completing the Bachelor of Arts and Bachelor of Business as a conjoint programme must achieve at least 510 points by successfully completing the following: - (a) Bachelor of Arts at least 225 points - (i) core courses: 90 points and A student completing this conjoint programme is not required to take CLSY703, CULN719, CULN795 or MAOR707. - (ii) a major: at least 120 points with at least 45 points at level 6 and 45 points at level 7 from one of the majors identified in the Bachelor of Arts Regulations and - (iii) the remaining points from courses listed in the Bachelor of Arts Table and - (b) Bachelor of Business at least 225 points - (i) core courses: 60 points and A student completing this conjoint programme is not required to take BUSS701 or BUSS702. - (ii) a major: at least 120 points from one of the majors identified in the Bachelor of Business Regulations with at least 45 points at level 6 and 45 points at level 7 and - (iii) 45 points from courses listed in the Bachelor of Business Table and - (c) Common Courses 60 points at level 7 - (i) 60 points Conjoint Cooperative Education Project CLSY704. - 2 A student is required to address both their Bachelor of Arts major and Bachelor of Business major in Conjoint Cooperative Education Project CLSY704 and shall have their project approved by the programme leader for each of the component degrees. - 3 A student may substitute courses from one of the component degrees with other courses from either component degree with the approval of both programme leaders.

-Refer to the Bachelor of Arts Regulations (page 437) and Bachelor of Business Regulations (page 454).
+Refer to the Bachelor of Arts Regulations (page 431) and Bachelor of Business Regulations (page 449).

-BACHELOR OF ARTS AND BACHELOR OF COMPUTER AND INFORMATION SCIENCES (BA/BCIS) CONJOINT PROGRAMME OF STUDY REGULATIONS
+BACHELOR OF ARTS AND BACHELOR OF COMPUTER AND INFORMATION SCIENCES (BA/BCIS) CONJOINT PROGRAMME OF STUDY AK3706